Nevis Highwire Platform

 The Nevis Bungy is a bungee jumping platform in the Southern Alps near Queenstown in New Zealand's South Island.
-It is the third highest bungee jumping platform in the world at a height of 134 metres.
+It has a height of 134 metres.
 It is suspended by high-tension cords, which are fixed at both ends on either side of the Nevis River valley.
 Its glass floor allows spectators to watch others jump.
 This makes it a main tourist attraction for those visiting Queenstown.